 Why Re-Engage Lapsed Members?

 It’s not just nostalgia.
 The value of re-engaging lapsed members is well documented, and the value is quantified in the commercial sector.
-According to website Invesp:
+According to Annex Cloud:

-Aside from impacts to the bottom line, reengaging lapsed members represents “low-hanging fruit” for many organizations.
+Aside from impacts on the bottom line, re-engaging lapsed members represents “low-hanging fruit” for many organizations.
 First, he or she has demonstrated a need for your organization at some point.
 Second, they’re already familiar with your association and your offerings (although there’s always an opportunity to build greater awareness).
-Third, and perhaps most importantly, if information about the lapsed member is already in your database, your organization has an unprecedented opportunity to both target them with tailor highly personalized, ultimately more successful, win-back offers.
+Third, and perhaps most importantly, if information about the lapsed member is already in your database, your organization has an unprecedented opportunity to both target them with tailored, highly-personalized, ultimately more successful, win-back offers.

 Understanding Why They Lapsed